This content has been machine translated dynamically.

 Similarly, you can create a Block_list and add the IP addresses that are to be considered malicious.

-Also see, Pattern sets and data sets for additional details regarding using data sets and configuring default syntax policy expressions.
+Also see, Pattern sets and data sets for more details regarding using data sets and configuring default syntax policy expressions.

 To configure an application firewall policy by using the configuration utility:

 You can also use the Expression editor to build your own policy expression.
-The drop-down menu shows preconfigured options that are quite useful for configuring an expression using the threat categories.
+The list shows preconfigured options that are useful for configuring an expression using the threat categories.

 - Quickly and accurately stop bad traffic at the network’s edge from known malicious IP addresses posing different types of threats.
 You can block the request without parsing the body.